 That being said, probably the most challenging part of taking on such an upgrade is knowing how to navigate through the various steps and options.
-As your organization looks to upgrade to Drupal 8 or 9, here are the biggest ticket items to consider along the way.
+As your organization looks to upgrade to Drupal 9, here are the biggest ticket items to consider along the way.

 Planning for a Drupal upgrade